pressjson/Obsidian/MUS 355/Bill Evans Presentation.md

 # "Very Early"

 - Composed while an undergraduate
-- Adapted into jazz standard for *Moon Beams* (1962)
+- Adapted into jazz standard in *Moon Beams* (1962)

-"Evans told Jim Akain \[in an interview]: 'Bach changed my hand approach to playing the piano.
+>Evans told Jim Akain \[in an interview]: 'Bach changed my hand approach to playing the piano.
 I used to use a lot of finger technique when I was younger, and **I changed over to a weight technique**.
-Actually, if you play Bach and **the voices sing at all**, and sustain the way they should, you really can't play it with the wrong approach . . .'"
+Actually, if you play Bach and **the voices sing at all**, and sustain the way they should, you really can't play it with the wrong approach . . .'
 (Pettinger, 2002)

 ![[Pasted image 20250417144704.png|500]]